hcs64/neon64v2/README.md

 The N, Z, and C flags are used somewhat less often than they are set, so I defer updating them; operations that would change then save the relevant value in `cpu_{n,z,c}_byte`.
 I'm not sure if this is a great idea in its current form, I haven't profiled without it.

 In the profile bars, CPU task time is bright green.
+Currently this includes any immediate catchup before a CPU write to the APU or PPU, since the task doesn't switch.

 ### PPU

 The CPU-side PPU task is `FrameLoop` in `ppu_task.asm`, broadly: Fetch sprites, fetch background, repeat.
-The PPU yields for sprite 0 hit and vblank, and between hblank and visible pixels, when per-line changes are likely to occur.
+The PPU yields for long stretches after blocks of work, these happen instantaneously with respect to the CPU, except the background fetch (see `ppu_catchup_cb` below).

 Profiling in an earlier version showed that the hottest loop was checking all 64 sprites on each of 240 lines, so instead sprite evaluation scans OAM once per frame.
 Each line has a list of up to 8 sprites that occur on that line.
 Tile fetches are done before the background fetches for each line.
+Sprite 0 hit uses a cycle timer, checked on PPU status read.

 The background fetch is a Duff's device-ish loop, each iteration deals with all tiles using the same attribute byte, flow enters the loop depending on the alignment of the X scroll.
-The PPU sets up the loop variables and installs a hook, then the PPU yields.
-If the 6502 makes a write to PPU registers, it uses the hook to catch up the PPU first; this allows for mid-scanline changes.
-(Currently this reinitializes everything when catching up, on every register write during non-vblank scanlines.
+The PPU sets up the loop variables and installs a hook (`ppu_catchup_cb`), then the PPU yields.
+If the 6502 makes a write to PPU registers, it uses the hook to catch up tile fetching; this allows for mid-scanline changes.
+(Currently this reinitializes most things when catching up, on every register write during non-vblank scanlines.
 It should be possible to reduce this time substantially, I suspect it is particularly bad for writes to 2007 when rendering is disabled.)

 The CPU fetches the pattern and attribute bytes, then passes these off to the RSP.
 The bytes collect in 64-bit shift registers, written out uncached when full; the VR4300's write buffer can help absorb the latency of a few big uncached writes, without wasting DCache on something the CPU never reads again.
 When the CPU has finished 8 lines, it writes out some additional data and then updates a write cursor in RSP DMEM, letting the ucode know it can DMA in the block.
 This isn't a fully functional FIFO; the CPU won't start writing again until the ucode has finished the frame.
 The structure of this "conv" buffer is in `mem.asm`.